 Serve as independent advisor to each incoming trainee; develop and make recommendations regarding appropriate laboratory placement of trainees; review core requirements annually; review elective courses annually; develop and present recommendations regarding curriculum development; update application materials for preceptor applicants, including prior training record; evaluate all potential preceptor candidates; develop and present preceptor selection recommendations to overall Education and Training Committee; develop evaluation tools for trainees and preceptors.
 Notably, a non-voting trainee representative attends meetings of this sub-committee as a means of formal communication between preceptors and trainees.

-Members: Radhika Basheer, PhD; Nancy Chamberlain, PhD, Monika Haack, PhD; Takao Hensch, PhD, Stefanos N. Kales MD; Steven W. Lockley, PhD; Kun Hu, PhD; Frank A.J.L.
-Scheer, PhD; John W. Wilkelman, MD, PhD
+Members: Radhika Basheer, PhD; Monika Haack, PhD; Takao Hensch, PhD; Kun Hu, PhD; Stefanos N. Kales MD; Steven W. Lockley, PhD; John W. Winkelman, MD, PhD

-Update plan for recruitment of minority applicants; disseminate information to preceptors regarding programs for recruitment and support of minority candidates; update outreach programs to the minority community; implement minority recruitment plan; assist preceptors in the recruitment of minority candidates.
+Update plan for recruitment of underrepresented applicants; disseminate information to preceptors regarding programs for recruitment and support of underrepresented candidates; update outreach programs to the underrepresented community; implement recruitment plan for underrepresented candidates; assist preceptors in the recruitment of underrepresented candidates.

 Chair: Janet Mullington, PhD